surmwill/recycler_unity/RecyclerUnity/Assets/Recycler/Samples/README.md

+PREREQUISITE:
-PREREQUISITE: These demos require a reference to a DOTween asmdef.
+These demos require the DOTween package and a reference to the DOTween asmdef.
 If one does not exist in your project in can be created through the DoTweenUtilityPanel: Tools -> Demigiant -> DoTween Utility Panel, and then clicking on "Create ASMDEF..."